nikkilr88/egghead-asciicasts/up-and-running-with-preact/lessons/react-handle-simple-routing-with-preact-router.md

 ...
 ```

-If we type profile/hello in the search bar, inside the profile component now, we'll have props.user available to us, and it will be set to the string hello.
+If we type profile/hello in the search bar, inside the profile component now, we'll have `props.user` available to us, and it will be set to the string `"hello"`.
 This is how we'll build the profile page, because we'll use this string to query GitHub's API and then display the results.
 Now let's build this profile component.

 We'll create a new file called `Profile.js`, and I've prepared a file in advance here.
-We import `h` and `component` from preact as we do with all component, and we use the `user` component that we saw at the beginning of the lesson, which is just that user card that has image and name properties.
+We import `h` and `component` from preact as we do with all component, and we use the `User` component that we saw at the beginning of the lesson, which is just that user card that has `image` and `name` properties.

 ####Profile.js
 ```javascript